Experimental demonstration of Gaussian boson sampling with displacement: Classical model

 \section{Classical model}

 The classical model, devised in Ref.~\cite{qi2020regimes}, determines the displaced squeezed thermal state having a classical quasiprobability distribution with the highest fidelity (i.e. state overlap) to the experimentally prepared GBS state.
-One can then easily calculate its photon statistics using classical algorithms such as the ones presented in Ref.~\cite{rahimi2016sufficient}.
+One can then calculate its photon statistics using classical algorithms such as those presented in Ref.~\cite{rahimi2016sufficient}.
 To determine this classical state, we follow Algorithm 1 given in the Supplementary Material of Ref.~\cite{qi2020regimes}, which we reproduce here.

-We begin by finding the classical squeezed thermal state which approximates the down-converted light given the total end-to-end efficiency our experiment, $\eta$.
+We begin by finding the classical squeezed thermal state that approximates the down-converted light given the total end-to-end efficiency of our experiment, $\eta$.
 After losses, a squeezed vacuum state with squeezing parameter $r$ is transformed to a squeezed thermal state whose covariance matrix is given by $\bm{V}=\mathrm{diag}(a_+, a_-)$ where $a_\pm = \eta e^{\pm2r}+(1-\eta)$.
-Using our experimental parameters ($\eta\sim0.1$, $r \sim 0.28$), this covariance matrix is nonclassical since $\bm{V}-\bm{I}_2$ is not positive semi-definite.
+Using our experimental parameters ($\eta\sim0.1$, $r \sim 0.28$), this covariance matrix is nonclassical since $\bm{V}-\bm{I}_2$ is not positive semidefinite.
 The closest classical state is a squeezed thermal state with squeezing parameter $s$ and thermal occupation number $n$~\cite{marian2002quantifying}:

-where $s_c = \ln(\sqrt{a_+a_-})$.
+with $s_c = \ln(\sqrt{a_+a_-})$.
 We propagate two such squeezed thermal states and a coherent state of intensity $|\alpha|^2$ through the interferometer using Strawberryfields~\cite{killoran2019strawberry}.
 Since our down-conversion source produces two-mode squeezed vacuum, we interfere both squeezed thermal states on a fictitious balanced beam splitter before the interferometer.

-For the sake of comparing different models in Fig.~\ref{fig:experimental_results}(c), we did not optimize the measured parameters $|\alpha|^2, \eta, r$ to minimize the distance of the classical model, i.e. we used the same parameters for all models.
+For the sake of comparing different models in Fig.~\ref{fig:experimental_results}(c), we do not optimize the measured parameters $|\alpha|^2, \eta, r$ to minimize the distance of the classical model, i.e. we use the same parameters for all models.
 To gauge the best possible performance of the classical model, we perform this optimization in Fig.~\ref{fig:distances_optimized_classical}.
-The classical model distance is reduced compared to Fig.~\ref{fig:experimental_results}(c) but is still larger than the full quantum model for small $\braket{n_\alpha}$, thereby further confirming that there is nonclassicality in our state.
+The distance is further reduced compared to Fig.~\ref{fig:experimental_results}(c) likely because distinguishability is not included in the model.